 The Wave Pool

-Fun for all ages, the little ones do great at the sloped walk in to the pool and the big kids love trying to swim to the wall!
-The surrounding area has a great place for parents to rest, with more than enough lounge chairs for all.
+Fun for all ages, the little ones do great with the sloped walk-in to the pool and the big kids love trying to swim to the wall!
+The surrounding area has a great place for parents to rest, with lots of lounge chairs for all.

 The Beach Area

 If you are looking for a beach fix, they even have a sandy beach with complimentary loungers and a sand volleyball court.

 It’s a short five minute walk over to the Lazy River area, and we ended our day at what I have always called “the blue slides”.
 In this area you can float around the lazy river, let the kids run wild in the splash pad, and enjoy the slides.
 There are three flume slides, the ProBowl slide, and speed slides on the other side of the hill.